General’s/Admiral’s Breast Eagles

 18.jpg

-Another black backed Generals eagle with very interesting black thread highlights.
+A black backed Generals eagle with very interesting black thread highlights.
+These black backed eagles could also be used for Kriegsmarine officers.

 mack_eagle